 Summative Assessments Grade Frequency Assessment Overview MCAS 3-12 Fall or Spring (Grade Level Dependent - See Overview) DESE Guidelines for MCAS Participation.
 Student Participation Participation Requirements for Students in Grades 3-8 and 10 Students educated with Massachusetts public funds are required by federal laws and the 1993 Massachusetts Education Reform Law, state law M. G. L. Chapter 69, section 11, to participate in statewide testing.
 Accessibility, Accommodations, and Participation Requirements for MCAS and ACCESS for ELLs.
-Students with disabilities and EL students must participate in all MCAS testing scheduled for their grades regardless of the program and services they are receiving, with the exception of EL students who are in their first year of enrollment in U.S. schools (i.e., students first enrolled after the March SIMS submission), for whom ELA testing is optional; and students taking the MCAS Alternate Assessment (MCAS-Alt) who must take alternate assessments in the grades and subjects required for students in grades 3 - 8 will take the ELA and Math MCAS in spring 2024.
+Students with disabilities and EL students must participate in all MCAS testing scheduled for their grades regardless of the program and services they are receiving, with the exception of EL students who are in their first year of enrollment in U.S. schools (i.e., students first enrolled after the March SIMS submission), for whom ELA testing is optional; and students taking the MCAS Alternate Assessment (MCAS-Alt) who must take alternate assessments in the grades and subjects required for students in that grade.
+Annual assessment of grade level content standards for state and federal accountability.
+Grades 3 - 8: Students in grades 3 - 8 will take the ELA and Math MCAS in spring 2024.
 Students in grades 5 and 8 will also take the Science MCAS.
-Grade 9: Students in grade 9 will have the opportunity to take the science and technology/engineering (STE) MCAS in February and Spring 2024.
-High school students must take and pass the STE MCAS once, and the first opportunity to do so is in grade 9.
-Grade 10: Students in grade 10 will take the ELA and Math MCAS in spring 2024.
-These students will not take STE MCAS.
-Instead they will meet the state's Science requirement by demonstrating that they earned credit for a course in the relevant subject matter and demonstrated competency in one of the four tested disciplines (biology, chemistry, introductory physics, technology/engineering)
+Grade 9: Students in grade 9 will have the opportunity to take the science and technology/engineering (STE) MCAS in Spring 2025.
+High school students must take and pass the STE MCAS once, and the first opportunity to do so is in June of grade 9.
+Grade 10: Students in grade 10 will take the ELA and Math MCAS in Spring 2025.
+Grade 10 students who have not yet passed all three MCAS, are required to take the MCAS retest until a passing score is reached.

-during high school.
-Grade 11: Students in grade 11 who have not yet passed MCAS, are eligible to take the MCAS retest.
-Grade 12: Students in grade 12 who have not yet earned their CD in ELA, Math and/or Science, will have the opportunity to earn it through the earned credit for a course in the relevant subject matter and demonstrated competency in the tested disciplines during high school.
 ACCESS for ELLs K2 - 12 Winter Measures annual English language proficiency and progress in compliance with federal law.

 SAT 12 Fall A standardized assessment that assesses mathematics and evidence-based reading/writing.
 The SAT is used by some colleges and universities to make admissions decisions.
 If run, the SAT School Day provides districts a way to offer the SAT to students in school, on a weekday, expanding access to more students.
 PSAT/NMSQT 10-11 Fall A standardized assessment that assesses much of the same content (evidence-based reading/writing and mathematics) that is on the SAT.
 Results from the test can be used as a predictor of how students may perform on the SAT, and are also used to select students who qualify for the National Merit Scholarship.
 AP 10 - 12 Spring Standardized exams designed to measure how well students have mastered the content and skills of a specific AP course.
 Most colleges accept AP credit in lieu of courses.
 Only applicable to students enrolled in AP courses.
 NAEP 4, 8 (Random sample) Winter Measures what U.S. students know and can do in various subjects across the nation, states, and in some urban districts.
 Results are released every two years as part of the "Nation's Report Card."
 The sample of participating schools is determined by the federal Department of Education.